thlaure/thlaure/README.md

 ### 🖥️Professional experience
 #### *09/2021 - today* : **Fullstack web developer** at [La Boîte Immo](https://www.la-boite-immo.com/) - Hyères (83)
 - Front-end and back-end development of clients' website
+- Handling technical debt and refactoring: alert mail system, search engine, estimation form, translations, back-office and editorial system
-- Creation of a dev environment with Vagrant and WSL2
+- Creation of a dev environment with Vagrant, WSL2 and Docker
 - Eco-design and green IT
 - In charge of the CSR Committee
 - Setting up a technological and commercial monitoring environment
-- Redesign of the e-mail alert system
 - Symfony project to create API keys and subscribers to use an external API
-- Microservice development with Node.js to call Deepl API
+- Microservice development with Node.js to call external API

 #### *09/2018 - 08/2021* : **Fullstack web developer** at [Coexel](https://www.coexel.com/) - Toulon (83)
 - Work-study program with the CNAM IT engineering school